Fiscal Year 2016: Grantee: Sun'aq Tribe of Kodiak

 Application Procedures

-2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
+OMB Circular No. A-102 applies to this program.
+OMB Circular No. A-110 applies to this program.
 ACF requires electronic submission of applications at www.Grants.gov.
-Paper applications received from applicants that have not been approved for an exemption from required electronic submission will be disqualified from competitive review.
-Applicants that do not have an Internet connection or sufficient computer capacity to upload large documents to the Internet may contact ACF for an exemption that will allow the applicant to submit applications in paper format.
+Paper applications received from applicants that have not been approved for an exemption from required electronic submission will be disqualified from competitive review Applicants that do not have an Internet connection or sufficient computing capacity to upload large documents to the Internet may contact ACF for an exemption that will allow the applicant to submit applications in paper format.
 See FOA for detailed information.
 For applicants that have received a waiver, Standard Forms, assurances, and certifications are available at the ACF Funding Opportunities Forms webpage at http://www.acf.hhs.gov/grants-forms.

 Award Procedures